 The purpose of Ballet Alert! is to discuss ballet -- performances, issues, news.
 If you want to discuss class (including adult), pointe shoes, summer intensives, ballet as a career, or issues concerning parents of dancers, please register at our sister site Ballet Talk for Dancers.

 * A fan board.
 Expect that your favorite dancers and companies will be criticized as well as applauded.
 We encourage courteous, well-reasoned criticism.
 While we are primarily a site for audience members, critics and ballet professionals are always welcome to post.

 * A marketplace.
 No tape trading, links to free music downloads (unless offered commercially as a promotion by the publisher), or commercial offers.

 * A chat board

-* An all-purpose meeting place: If one of your first posts is "I'm looking for choreographers for my music" or "Here's a link to my gallery opening" it will be removed.
+* A place for self-promotion: If one of your first posts is "I'm looking for choreographers for my music" or "Here's a link to my gallery opening" it will be removed.
 Announcements are limited to members who have made a contribution to the discussion, with rare exception.